rlauer6/markdown-utils/README.md

 Add the current date using a custom format.
 Essentially calls the Perl function `time2str`.
 See `perldoc Date::Format`.

+If no format is present the default is %Y-%m-%d (YYYY-MM-DD).

 _Best practice would be to use a `Makefile` to generate your final `README.md` from your `README.md.in` template as shown [above](#usage) and generate your `README.md` as the last step before